This post may contain affiliate links. Read our disclosure policy here.

-In any case, one thing we know for sure is that eucalyptus oil can be distilled from the leaves of the tree and their medicinal properties may be more impressive than a tree that holds gold.
+In any case, one thing we know for sure is that eucalyptus oil can be distilled from the tree leaves, and their medicinal properties may be more impressive than a tree that holds gold.

 Eucalyptus oil has a fresh and minty aroma, which is easily identifiable if you’re familiar with the oil.
-It is thought to have antibacterial, anti-inflammatory, and analgesic (pain-killing) properties, which makes it an effective tool for a variety of medical conditions.
-While you may find eucalyptus oil in many commercial medicinal products (think Vick’s VapoRub), there are several ways to use eucalyptus oil in your home.
+It is thought to have antibacterial, anti-inflammatory, and analgesic (pain-killing) properties, making it an effective tool for various medical conditions.
+While you may find eucalyptus oil in many commercial medicinal products (think Vick’s VapoRub), other eucalyptus essential oil uses exist.

 Stuffy Nose and Sinus Infections

-If you have a cold, sinus infection, or other difficulty with congestion, an Epsom salt and eucalyptus oil bath can help loosen congestion and clear sinuses.
-In a bowl, combine 2 cups of Epsom salt with 10 drops of eucalyptus oil.
-Add Epsom salt mixture to a bath, and fill with warm water.
+If you have a cold, sinus infection, or other difficulties with congestion, an Epsom salt and eucalyptus oil bath can help loosen congestion and clear sinuses!
+Combine 2 cups of Epsom salt in a bowl with 10 drops of eucalyptus oil.
+Add the Epsom salt mixture to a bath and fill with warm water.
 Soak for 20 minutes, inhaling the cool and invigorating aroma.

 This is also a great regimen for sore and tired muscles!

-Note: Don’t wipe down surfaces or objects that little children will put their mouths on.
+Note: Don’t wipe down surfaces or objects on which little children will put their mouths.

 Soothe Burns and Insect Bites

-Eucalyptus oil has antiseptic and analgesic properties, which may help to alleviate pain and sooth burns or inflamed skin.
-Combine 2 drops of eucalyptus oil with 1 teaspoon of a carrier oil (fractionated coconut oil, olive oil, jojoba oil, almond oil or grapeseed oil are good options), and apply to a burn or insect bite.
+Eucalyptus oil has antiseptic and analgesic properties, which may help to alleviate pain and soothe burns or inflamed skin.
+Combine 2 drops of eucalyptus oil with 1 teaspoon of a carrier oil (fractionated coconut oil, olive oil, jojoba oil, almond oil or grapeseed oil are good options), and apply to the burn or insect bite.